paulinhps/room-english/README.md

 ### Create Docker SqlServer

 Open terminal, edit MSSQL_SA_PASSWORD=<password> for you password.
-For Example:

 `docker run -v ~/docker --name sqlserver -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=<password>" -p 1433:1433 -d mcr.microsoft.com/mssql/server`

 > [!IMPORTANT]
 > If you are going to use https make sure to create the keys

-For Example:
 `dotnet dev-certs https --clean dotnet dev-certs https --trust`

-ConnectionString  (Remember to change the password to the <password> you entered when creating docker) For Example:
+ConnectionString  (Remember to change the password to the <password> you entered when creating docker)

 `Server=localhost,1433;Database=balta;User ID=sa;Password=<password>;Trusted_Connection=False; TrustServerCertificate=True;`

 ### Database Connection String

 You need set this variable in the API project.

-For Example:
 `dotnet user-secrets set "ConnectionStrings:DefaultConnection" "your sql server connection string"`

 ### Migrations